Chemicals & dangerous goods freight and shipping

 Why choose LeShuttle Freight for your dangerous goods?

 The Channel Tunnel is one of the safest transport systems ever designed, and our dangerous goods policy ensures the safety of both customers and staff.
-The carriage of dangerous goods through the Channel Tunnel must comply with ADR (Agreement concerning the International Carriage of Dangerous Goods by Road).
-ADR regulations form the basis of all LeShuttle Freight’s dangerous goods shipping procedures and provisions.
+The carriage of dangerous goods through the Channel Tunnel is based ADR (Agreement concerning the International Carriage of Dangerous Goods by Road).

 Carrying dangerous goods via LeShuttle Freight will always be faster than by ferry – not just because of our 35-minute crossing time (ferries from Dover are at least 90 minutes) but due to quicker allocation and loading times.